r-hub/blog/content/post/2019-12-19-mutable-api.markdown

 desc::desc_add_author_gh("<githubhandle>")
 ```

-so what's become mutable is the DESCRIPTION file itself via an object that's written to disk each time it's changed!
+And the local DESCRIPTION file will be updated.
+So what's become mutable is the DESCRIPTION file itself via an object that's written to disk each time it's changed!

 ## Conclusion